Do you remember this influencer marketing campaign?

 What is influencer marketing?

-Influencer marketing is a person on social media endorsing a brand, product, or service.
+Influencer marketing is a person on social media (AKA a "social media influencer") endorsing a brand, product, or service.

 Pretty simple, right?